 Seriously, this is the DIY power couple.
-Not only does this combo work wonders on skin, but it’s also the ultimate in lightening.
+Not only does this combo work wonders on the skin, but it’s also the ultimate in lightening.
 This is because honey contains glucose oxidase, which releases hydrogen peroxide.
 Vinegar works to clear away buildup.
 To reap the benefits of both, mix a cup of raw honey with two cups of distilled vinegar.
-You can also add in olive oil (virgin is best) and a tablespoon of ground cinnamon.
-Mix it all together and apply to wet hair, wrapping your hair with a wrap so that it won’t seep onto your pillow at night.
+You can also add olive oil (virgin is best) and a tablespoon of ground cinnamon.
+Mix it all together and apply it to wet hair, wrapping your hair up so that it won’t seep onto your pillow at night.
 You should see a slight difference when you wake.
 If you don’t, keep at it—natural hair dye takes patience but it’s worth the wait.

 We all know baking soda will whiten teeth, so it makes perfect sense that the original does-it-all powder can also be used to make locks lighter.
 Baking soda actually works by removing chemical buildup that makes hair appear darker.
 Mix just a dollop into your shampoo and use the mixture once a week—this is a great way to ensure a strand is squeaky clean, regardless of color.